bai35304823/hackerrank/README.md

 Solutions are coded using Java 8

-SQL NAs are coded using MySQL
+SQL Solutions are coded using MySQL

 | SE Assessment Challenge  | NA |
 | ------------- | ------------- |